Summer Wheat

 BIO

+Summer Wheat (b.
+1977, Oklahoma City, OK) received a B.A. from the University of Central Oklahoma and an M.F.A. from Savannah College of Art and Design.
+She is known for her vibrant paintings, multifaceted sculptures, and immersive installations that weave together the history of materiality, figuration, and abstraction in both fine art and craft milieus.
+Wheat’s work examines various manifestations of labor, leisure, commerce, and class through the depiction of numerous figures and archetypes such as farmers, hunters, beekeepers, gardeners, weavers, bankers, and movie stars.
+Using a tongue-in- cheek type of humor inspired by comic strips, Wheat subverts conventional hierarchical structures and stereotypes to create more expansive depictions of daily life throughout history.
 A signature aspect of Wheat’s work is her expressive use of color and unique method of building a painting, which integrates various tools, from her fingers, to syringes, to plastic scrapers, to cake decorating paraphernalia.
 Using vibrant, almost fluorescent colors of acrylic paint, she combines multiple physical techniques—pushing paint through wire mesh, painting directly onto a heavily impastoed surface, or applying select embellishments—that require her to move around her canvas, working both vertically and horizontally, on the front and the back of each piece.
-Wheat’s methods and engagement with the emotive nature of color embrace intuition and felt experience over conventional reason and logic, destabilizing the boundaries between figure and ground, representation and abstraction, portrait and landscape, and fine art and craft.
 The result is tactile, vivid work that engages process, form, and narrative equally, creating layered, non-linear compositions that offer alternative versions of history, mythology, and folklore.

-Wheat received a B.A. from the University of Central Oklahoma and an M.F.A. from Savannah College of Art and Design.
-Solo exhibitions of her work have been organized at the Mint Museum, Charlotte, NC (2021); Kemper Museum of Contemporary Art, Kansas City, MO (2020); KMAC Museum, Louisville, KY (2019); Fondazione Mudima, Milan, Italy (2023), Nazarian / Curcio; Los Angeles, CA (2024, 2021, 2018); SOCO Gallery, Charlotte, NC (2022, 2020); Zidoun Bossuyt, Luxembourg (2023, 2022, 2020); Braverman, Tel Aviv, Israel (2021, 2017); Dirimart, Istambul, Turkey (2019); Smack Mellon, New York, NY (2018); Henry Art Gallery, University of Washington, Seattle, WA (2017); and Oklahoma Contemporary, Oklahoma City, OK (2016).
+Solo exhibitions of her work have been organized at the Savannah School of Design (SCAD) Museum of Art, Savannah, GA; Ziddoun-Bossuyt Gallery, Paris, France; Mint Museum, Charlotte, NC; Kemper Museum of Contemporary Art, Kansas City, MO (2020); KMAC Museum, Louisville, KY; Fondazione Mudima, Milan, Italy, Nazarian / Curcio; Los Angeles, CA; SOCO Gallery, Charlotte, NC; Zidoun Bossuyt, Luxembourg; Braverman, Tel Aviv, Israel; Dirimart, Istanbul, Turkey; Smack Mellon, New York, NY; Henry Art Gallery, University of Washington, Seattle, WA; and Oklahoma Contemporary, Oklahoma City, OK.